Contact Info

 Example of some ZDA NMEA0183 sentences recorded with a Trimble GNSS receiver.

-As you can see in the example above, the difference between the GNSS clock and the PC clock is up to 6 milliseconds (position error of 8 mm at 5 km / h).
-So you don't need to correct it.
-When you encounter higher values, calculate the average and use it for GNSS latency.
-Note that there will be a larger error due to time zone differences.
-Only compare the seconds values, as underlined in the example above !
+As you can see in the example above, the difference between the GNSS clock and the PC clock is up to 6 milliseconds (position error of 8 mm at 5 km/h), so you don't need to correct it.
+If you encounter higher values, calculate the average and use it for GNSS latency.
+Note that time zone differences can cause a larger error.
+Only compare the seconds values, as underlined in the example above!

 Detecting latency for your echo sounder